Attacking and Defending Deep-Learning-Based Off-Device Wireless Positioning Systems: Adversarial Attacks and Defensive Mechanisms

 \subsubsection{Pool Attack}

 The transfer attack still requires access to estimated CSI, which can, in certain systems, be extracted through channel reciprocity in a time-division duplexing system.
 In order to avoid knowledge of the estimated CSI altogether, we propose another approach called \emph{pool attack}.
-This attack precomputes a pool of $T$ different perturbation sequences $\{\bar\bmp_t\}_{t=1}^T$ for randomly selected locations in the given area and then, randomly selects a perturbation sequence from this pool.
+This attack precomputes a pool of $T$ different perturbation sequences $\{\bar\bmp_t\}_{t=1}^T$ for randomly selected locations in the given area and then, selects {perturbation sequences from this pool uniformly and at random.}